Tekenlight/.github/profile/README.md

 ### service_utils
 A Collection of lua components built on top of evpoco.
-These components provide an interface to evpoco components to lua and provide certain additional features necessary for developing a web application as well as a standalone lua application.
+These components provide an interface to evpoco components to lua and provide certain additional features, together necessary for developing a evlua "web application" as well as a "standalone application".

 The general assumption in the applications is that IO is event driven and cooperative multi-tasking is achieved, while having a fixed number of underlying OS threads.